Why Is My Baby Sneezing So Much? Understanding Newborn Congestion

 Nishkrmana (The First Outing)

-Approximately in the fourth month, Parents take their little ones out of the home for the first time(Nishkrmana).
+Approximately in the fourth month, parents take their little ones out of the home for the first time(Nishkrmana).
 Five components of nature, like earth, water, air, fire, and space, are introduced to the child.
-Moon and the sun are also shown and worshipped for the positive growth of the baby.
+The moon and the sun are also shown and worshipped for the positive growth of the baby.
 This also indicates that the sense and motor organs of the baby are now strong enough to tolerate the sun's energy.
 This tradition also demonstrates to parents that a child is never confined to the boundaries and limits of the house.

 Annaprashan (The First Solid Food)